What To Expect at Zion Studios

 Q: I’m in an advanced class, what should I expect?

 Advanced classes are for those who desire to progress a higher level of dance ability.
 They are longer in duration than the beginner class to include more teaching time and body conditioning, to help facilitate these goals.
+Students are selected for advanced classes by audition (run annually in December to start in the following term).
+When accepting a place in an advanced crew, students must understand and agree to the additional Expectations that come with the privilege of being part of this group of crews.
+Please click here to read those Expectations.

 A breakdown of the advanced class should look like this…